Haniyya/brewing-bits.github.io/_posts/_blog/2017-04-12-off-the-rails.md

 guidance.
 So I thought, why not try something new and write a JSON-Api, completely without rails.

+## Requirements

+For now we don't have a lot of requirements.
+We'll be building everyones
+favorite: A digital library of books.
+So what we need for now is:

+1. Persistence
+1. Routing
+1. Params handling
+1. JSON rendering
+1. Some business logic in the form of models

+Some things I'll save for later posts:

+1. Authentication
+1. Authorization
+1. Some kind of gui
+1. tests

 ## What will be used

 It could be interesting to restrict yourself to nothing but the `STDlib`, but I